nvlang/sveltex/README.md

 ### Tips

 -   Always run your linter before you run your tests.
 In particular, note that VSCode's ESLint extension only runs on files that are currently open, so even if the problems pane is clear, you might still have linting errors in files that are not currently open.
 -   Generally speaking, don't combine `.ts` and `.d.ts` files.
 In short, it's either `.ts` or it's `.js` + (optionally) `.d.ts`.
 This is almost certainly an egregious oversimplification, but it's the feeling I got after spending a bunch of time trying to debug issues caused by me mixing `.ts` and `.d.ts` files.
+-   In YAML files for GitHub actions, `'text'`, `"text"`, and `text` may not be the same.
+In particular, I had `workflow_run` events not triggering because the needed workflow's name wasn't in quotes, but the `workflow_run` element was.

 ### Cool software I didn't know before

 -   `fast-check`, for fuzzy testing.
-- `shiki`, for code highlighting.
+-   Shiki, for code highlighting.
+-   `twoslash`, for IntelliSense in markdown code blocks.
 -   VitePress.